Today's Articles

 The Rosebud Bar

 It was billed as the "Headquarters for Colored Professionals and Sports" and located at 2220-2222 Market Street, in the heart of St. Louis's "Chestnut Valley," an early 20th-century red-light district.
-Black Businessman and musician Tom Turpin opened the Rosebud, which was “the spot” for classic ragtime.
+Black Businessman and musician Tom Turpin opened the Rosebud, “the spot” for classic ragtime.
 The Rosebud was a sprawling entertainment complex, taking up much of a city block.
 There were two barrooms, a large room for gambling, and a hotel upstairs.

 Turpin also used special events to get feature stories in the newspaper.
 The annual Rosebud Ball, the house-label Applegate's Old Rosebud Whiskey, and the 1904 holiday party with the "electric Christmas tree" and presents for everyone who attended all were newsworthy and good for business.
-But the feature attraction to the Rosebud was its piano music.
+However, the attraction to the Rosebud was its piano music.
 No other place in the district could boast such an array of players.
 Turpin played there regularly; he was a hero to the dozens of Black rag players who plied their trade all over the Midwest.
 The Rosebud drew them like a magnet.
 It became their hangout, workplace, and clearinghouse for jobs in St. Louis and those all over eastern and central Missouri.

 Reference: